elhigu/angular-sprout/README.md

 stored in `build.config.js`.
 Release build contains compiled and debug versions.
 This one should go to staging / production environment.

+`build.config.js` This file contains info of build directories, where to deploy release version etc. If you need to add new library, just add it to `bower.json` and here to include it to build.

+`profiles/*.js` These are developer profiles.
+If you need to use e.g. different beckend while developing, you can just add your profile here and give `--profile` switch to grunt to select your active developer profile.
+This profile will not affect to your `grunt release` product, so release config is still always read directly from `build.config.js`.

 ## Purpose